The Health Care Collaborative of Rural Missouri's Warehouse. . .

 Think you are too small to make a difference?
 Think again.
 Recently, the Concordia Elementary School’s Student Council held a competitive drive in the entire school and gathered 169 new and gently used blankets, 6 cases of shampoo and conditioner, 580 rolls of toilet paper and 225 rolls of paper towels (all precious items that cannot be purchased with Food Stamps).
 An amazing community impact value from young, impressionable hearts that want to help people!
 Another group donated 37 walkers, 5 wheel chairs, 16 commodes and a dozen stool risers for people with disabilities.

 Finally, volunteers are needed to conduct drives at their church, school or business, sort products and materials as well as organize the warehouse.
 Generally, we utilize Volunteers on Wednesday mornings but can schedule groups for evenings or other times.
-For information, to donate or find out how to volunteer, call Suzanne Smith or Bob Vickers at (660) 259-2440.
+For information, to donate or find out how to volunteer, call Suzanne Smith at (660) 259-2440.
 To learn about HCC and its’ Live Well Community Health Centers in Buckner, Carrollton, Concordia and Waverly, visit www.HCCNetwork.org.
+OR call Bob Vickers.

---Donate your furniture, mattresses, new or gently used blankets, clothing or other household items.
+--Donate your furniture, mattresses, new or gently used blankets, clothing or other household item.

---Tell your employer or friends’ employers about us—ask them to donate their returns, mattresses, etc.
+--Tell your employer or friends’ employers about us—ask them to donate their returns, culls, mattresses, etc.

 --Have your church, school or business gather donated items!
 Then, call us for promotional help, attention and promotion.